wolfy-j/goffli/README.md

 go get "github.com/spiral/goffli"
 ```

-You can also find banaries [here](https://github.com/spiral/goffli/releases).
+You can also find binaries [here](https://github.com/spiral/goffli/releases).

 # Usage
 By default Goffli only able to display media information about given file: